K0K0SHA/project_WPA3-PSK_hack/README.md

 https://en.wikipedia.org/wiki/List_of_WLAN_channels

 # Attacking WiFi
 There is no single way to hack a WLAN.
 Offensive and defensive security have a way of always evolving.
 There are many techniques.
 The general trend in 2022 has been significant security improvements in the underlying security mechanisms of WiFi.
 This repo will have a legacy section which will outline the cryptographic weaknesses of old protocols if you're interested.
 Obviously, old attacks are ineffective.
 The only value from them is what they can tell you about new protocols.
 Chances of finding old hardware is actually pretty low.
 We should focus on new stuff.

-# WPA3-PSK and WiFi 6
+# WPA3-SAE and WiFi 6
 https://www.intel.com/content/www/us/en/gaming/resources/wifi-6.html
+**Please note how WPA3-SAE is not WPA3-PSK.
+WPA3-PSK does not exist, as WiFi 6 no longer uses PSK**

   With the introduction of WiFi 6 (802.11ax), wireless security has improved once again.
 A skiddie can no longer easily break into a WPA3-secured network.
-WPA3 offers significant security improvements over WPA2, just like WiFi 6 offers speed improvements over its predecessor.
-Because security research into WPA3-PSK seems to still be in its nascent stage, it is hard to find information as of 2022.
-This proj. will attempt to reverse engineer WPA3-PSK by understanding the attacks against WPA2-PSK, and then looking at how these attacks were mitigated.
+WPA3 offers significant security improvements over WPA2 in the form of forward handshake secrecy.
+An attacker should no longer be able to snoop a handshake hash for offline cracking.

   From a security point of view, WPA3-PSK has a new type of handshake called the Dragonfly handshake.
-  It uses SAE (Simultaneous Authentication of Equals) for encryption.
+Dragonfly uses SAE (Simultaneous Authentication of Equals) for encryption.
+Apparently WPA3 actually has an option for modP group encryption as well.
+If you're wondering about Dragonblood by the way, it's old news which has been patched long ago.
+  One proof of concept that has been found on Youtube is a flaw where the attacker can derandomize the handshake through MAC spoofing.
+This is the primary thing we need to explore.

 # WPA2-PSK
   Currently the most common type of WLAN in the wild as of 2022.
-Slowly being phased out by WPA3-PSK.
+Slowly being phased out by WPA3-SAE.
 Probably will become obsolete in the coming years.
 Wide variety of attacks exist against WPA2-PSK.
 WPA2-PSK is still more secure than its predecessors, but by 2022 it is considered very old.
   This project's documentation details how to hack a WPA2-PSK network in every known possible way.